Finesim97/finesim97.github.io/app/_posts/2019-01-01-hello-world.md

 ## Why am I doing this?
 The time of the blog may be over.
 I have to say, at the moment of writing this post I am not actively following any blog myself, so the question arises, what is the return on investment of maintaining something like this?
-These are the main reasons for doing this in no particular order:
+These are the main reasons for me doing this in no particular order:
 - **Online presence**: Having a public persona is a requirement for almost anything in this day and age.
 - **Portofolio**: Talking about your great projects isn't enough, you need a central place to show them off.
 - **Writing practice**: Around 90% of the media I consume is in english, but I am really scared of my active english withering away.